 Review the following materials for more information on restorative practices and the roll out in Baltimore City Public Schools:

-- “Baltimore City Schools Restorative Practices Plan” (DRAFT)
+- “Baltimore City Schools Restorative Practices Report” (DRAFT)

 - “Restorative Practices Implementation and Resources Guide” (for practitioners)